ethereum/portal-network-specs/README.md

 - Execution Header Gossip Network
 - Execution Canonical Indices Network

 Each of these sub-protocols is designed to deliver a specific unit of functionality.
 Most portal clients will participate in all of these sub-protocols in order to deliver the full JSON-RPC API.
-Each sub-protocols however is designed to be independent of the others, allowing clients the option of only participating in a subset of them if they wish.
+Each sub-protocol however is designed to be independent of the others, allowing clients the option of only participating in a subset of them if they wish.

 All of the sub-protocols in the Portal Network establish their own overlay DHT that is managed independent of the base Discovery V5 DHT.